Skip to main content

 Global Seminar Opportunities for Faculty

-Since 2008, UCSD has offered a special study abroad option, UC San Diego Global Seminars, which are 5-week summer programs (2 courses = 8 units) taught by UCSD faculty in different countries around the world.
+Since 2008, UC San Diego has offered a special study abroad option, UC San Diego Global Seminars, which are 5-week summer programs (2 courses = 8 units) for undergraduate students taught by UC San Diego faculty in different countries around the world.
 They are enriching experiences for both students and faculty, involving both in-class time and local excursions.
 Faculty are compensated for teaching the courses through a base salary and a benefit package (including airfare, accommodation, per diem, health insurance and other incidentals).

 We particularly encourage proposals that address topics of diversity, equity, and inclusion, and those that have discipline and geographical diversification.

 The deadline to submit a proposal for teaching a Global Seminar in summer 2025 is April 15, 2024.
 See Teach a Global Seminar below for detailed requirements.
-For more information about teaching a Global Seminar, please contact Jim Galvin, Director of Program Development, to discuss your course proposal.
+For more information about teaching a Global Seminar, please contact Tonia Pizer, Interim Assistant Director of Program Development, at globalseminar@ucsd.edu to discuss your course proposal.

 Go Abroad 2020 Innovation Award